pebxcvi/PSHomeCacheDepot/README.md

 	- The assets needed to create an Content Delivery Network ( CDN ) in some form or other.

-   	- Open source tools for handling PlayStation®Home assets.
+   	- Open source tools for handling PlayStation®Home assets.  ( [Cache Tools](https://github.com/pebxcvi/PSHomeCacheDepot/blob/main/README.md#-cache-tools-) )

  	- Transparent, in-depth progress updates on its restoration efforts.